dagraham/etm-dgraham/README.md

         * Daylight saving time begins @s 2018-03-10 @r y &M 3 &w 2SU @c shared

-    on March 1, 2018 at 15:37 UTC.
+    which was created (and last modified) on March 1, 2018 at 15:37 UTC.
 The unique identifier, `2756`, is created automatically by *TinyDB*.

-- Two timestamps are automatically created for items, one, `created`, corresponding to the moment the item was created and another, `modified`, corresponding to the moment the item was last modified.
+- Two timestamps are automatically created for items: `created`, corresponding to the moment the item was created and `modified`, corresponding to the moment the item was last modified.
 A new *history* view in etm  displays all items and allows sorting by either timestamp.
 The default is to show oldest first for created timestamps and newest first for last modified timestamps.
 - The hierarchical organization that was provided by file paths is provided by the *index* entry, `@i`, which takes a colon delimited string.
 E.g., the entry `@i plant:tree:oak` would store the item in the *index* view under:
     - plant
         - tree